abbassmortazavi/NewsAggregator/README.md

   php artisan fetch:article
   or
   php artisan schedule:run
-  this command get data from third part api and store in database
+  this command get data from third-party api and store or update in database
 ```

 ## Run Project for test Api